import pandas as pd

 appears to be an alternative version of serial

 that we don’t need.
-Recall that the drop()
+Remove them with:

 = acs.drop(